bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 #### Learning outcome from this exercise

-a.
-How to connect to remote server/virtual machine
+A) How to connect to remote server/virtual machine
-b.
-Basic linux commands for file and folder operations
+B) Basic Linux commands for file and folder operations

 #### How to connect to your virtual machines

-I used azure lab (labs.azure.com) to create individual linux virtual machines.
-You already got an invitation from me to join virtual lab at labs.azure.com as registration link.
+Shripathi used Azure lab (labs.azure.com) to create individual Linux virtual machines for all students.
+You already got an invitation from me to join the virtual lab at labs.azure.com with a registration link.
 Once you register, you will see your machine.
-This portal is to start/switch off your server outside the scheduled hour (1000-1600).
-However, process of connecting to a server is not automatic and you need to do it yourself when you need to do some work in the server.
+This portal is to start/switch off your server outside the scheduled working hours (1000-1600).
+Connecting to your virtual machine is not automatic, so you need to do it yourself when you need to work in the server.

-When you press registration link, it will take you labs.azure.com using uit credentials.
-Once you are done with registration, you will see a linux virtual machine in your home page (labs.azure.com).
+When you press the registration link, it will take you to labs.azure.com using UiT credentials.
+Once you are done with the registration, you will see a Linux virtual machine in your home page (labs.azure.com).
 You cannot do anything until you set a password.
 Press “reset password” button (one column of 3 dots) to set a password.
-It will take ca. two minutes to finish password setting.
-Then you will see computer icon close to that row of 3 dots.
+It will take a couple of minutes to finish setting the password.
+Afterwards, you'll see a computer icon close to the row of 3 dots.
 Click start and wait until you get “running” there.
-Now press that icon to get popup window with ssh command line to connect your virtual machine.
-Copy that command line.
+Now press that icon to get a popup window with ssh command line to connect your virtual machine.
+Copy that command, and do the following depending on your operating system:

 ###### Following steps will apply for Mac only:

 Type terminal in Launchpad and press terminal.
-Select terminal and paste that command there and Press enter.
+Select terminal and paste that command there and press enter.
 Type yes in next command (fingerprint question).
 Type password you set.
 You should be in now.

-###### Following steps will apply for windows users only:
+###### Following steps will apply for Windows users only:

 Option 1.
-If you have power terminal (PowerShell) in your windows (type PowerShell in search bar), then things are easy.
-Open the power terminal and paste the command line you copied from labs.azure.com, type password (you won’t see any anything, it is hidden as they are passwords!!!!).
-You are in.
+From MobaXterm you can launch the ssh command and get into the server.

 Option 2.
-From MobaXterm also you can launch the ssh command and get into the server.
+Alternatively, use PowerShell (type PowerShell in search bar).
+Open the power terminal and paste the command line you copied from labs.azure.com, followed by the password.

 ###### for all

-We also need to install filezilla, a file transferring system for mac and windows and it comes with graphical user interface.
-Download your copy of that from here: https://filezilla-project.org/download.php?type=client and install.
-Then we need to prepare filezilla to connect to our server. we will do it together.
-First open the app and follow the document uploaded (configure filezilla)
+We also need to install FileZilla - a file transferring system for Mac and Windows that comes with a graphical user interface.
+Download your copy here and install: https://filezilla-project.org/download.php?type=client.
+Next, we need to prepare FileZilla to connect to our server.
+We will do it together.
+First open the app and follow the document uploaded (configure FileZilla).

 #### History of terminal